Ultimation/OCD-Box/README.txt

 of which cannot be in the up position, if it is in this position, then that single arm will come out and switch it back

-Mode 3:
-You must turn the switches on from left to right for it to be allowed.
-No other pattern is allowed.
-If you go wrong you must restart.
+Mode 3: The task is to get all of the switches too the top.
+You have to do this in the right order.
+There is a bug in this mode to do with the LED output.

 Mode Madagascar: This is a mode that is enabled if no mode is enabled, which should never happen, it basically just flashes the LEDs and makes sure